Adventures Without Tourism

 For travelers who want story, motion, and understanding

-Gift of Go exists to share the living stories of places that haven’t been turned into tourism yet.
+Gift of Go exists to share the living stories of places that haven’t been turned into tourism.

-We work in regions that sit outside of international travel flows, where life continues on its own terms, and where understanding comes through time, movement, and real contact.
+We work in regions that sit outside of international travel flows, where life continues on its own terms and understanding comes through time, movement, and contact.

-Our inaugural Collection is set in Brazil’s Serra do Espinhaço, a vast mountain range that remains largely unknown to travelers, where ways of life are still disappearing.
+Our inaugural Collection is set in Brazil’s Serra do Espinhaço, a little-visited mountain range in Minas Gerais where historic trails, rural communities, and older ways of moving through the landscape remain part of everyday life.

 How our trips are built

-Elisa and I spend years exploring, tracing, and refining each route ourselves—learning how the places along them actually live, and how they connect.
+Elisa and I have been exploring, tracing, and refining routes in the Espinhaço since 2021, learning how the people along them live and how the landscape connects.

-We build relationships, document histories, and guide each journey alongside the men and women who know these landscapes best.
+We build relationships, document histories, and guide each journey alongside residents who understand the range in ways we never will.

-We don’t use pre-existing itineraries, and we don’t outsource the experience.
+We don’t use pre-existing itineraries, and we never outsource the experience.

 Exploration is the foundation.
 Our trips are how we share the work.